Dave Matthews Band: The 2010s

 The year 2011 marked the 20th anniversary of the band.
 In March 2010, DMB announced that they would not tour in 2011, the first year in 20 without a scheduled show.
 On January 19, 2011, the band announced on their website, "2011 is our 20th anniversary as a band and we want to celebrate by playing music together.
 While we are still taking the year off from touring, we have decided to plan four multi-day, multi-artist music events that will take place this summer.
 We will be sending out save the date emails and announcing more information soon but we wanted to share the news with our fans first."
 On February 22, the first show was announced as being at Bader Field in Atlantic City, New Jersey, with David Gray, Ray LaMontagne, The Flaming Lips, O.A.R., and others, and taking place June 26.

 The events started in June and ran for 13 shows.
-On December 16, 2011, the band released one of the concerts as Live at Atlantic City.
+On December 16, 2011, the band released one of the concerts as Live in Atlantic City.

 On February 14, 2012, DMB announced the dates for a summer tour.
 The next day it was announced that they were recording a new studio album with producer Steve Lillywhite, who worked with them on Under the Table and Dreaming, Crash, and Before These Crowded Streets.
 Dave Matthews Band kicked off their 43-show 2012 summer tour at The Woodlands, Texas.

 The band released its eighth studio album, Away from the World, on September 11, 2012.
 The album saw the return of producer Steve Lillywhite, who had not worked with the band since their collaboration on the never-released Lillywhite Sessions in 2000.
 The album debuted at No. 1 on the Billboard 200, their sixth consecutive studio album to do so, a record at the time.

 The band kicked off their 15-show 2012 Winter Tour with a two-night stand in East Rutherford, New Jersey, on November 30 and December 1, 2012.

 DMB's 45-show 2013 summer tour kicked off at the Cynthia Woods Mitchell Pavilion in Woodlands, Texas, on May 17.
 The tour ended with a show in Mountain View, California, on September 8, 2013.
 In September 2013, the group announced they would be touring in South Africa, the birthplace of Dave Matthews, for the first time.
 On that tour, DMB would also be going back to South America performing in Brazil, Argentina, and Chile.

 In April 2014, DMB performed five shows in Australia, including the West Coast Blues N Roots Festival and the Byron Bay Bluesfest.

 After noticeably struggling at shows in Australia, Tinsley revealed via his Twitter page that he had developed arthritis in his right hand.
 He underwent surgery to correct carpal tunnel syndrome and stated that he would be ready for the coming tour.
 Tinsley later made a marked improvement and began playing strongly again towards the beginning of the 2014 Summer Tour.